Sushimaus/f1-talent-ranking/README.md

-# F1 Driver Talent Ranking — EFB350 Assignment
+# F1 Driver Talent Ranking

 Replication and extension of **Eichenberger & Stadelmann (2009)**: *"Who is the best Formula 1 driver?
 An economic approach to evaluating talent"*.